 - a.
 Mark with arrows entry and exit points, creating one-way circulation paths inside warehouses - b.
 Ensure acquisition of enough equipment to be able to limit workers from sharing; institute policies to sanitize equipment where sharing of equipment is unavoidable - Institute protocols for touchless paperwork, including acquiring tablet computers, or setting guidelines for employees to use their own emails or mobile phones if necessary - d.
-Change and/or upgrade site HVAC filters (per OSHA guidance)
+Change and/or upgrade site HVAC filters or install UV-C disinfection equipment (per OSHA guidance)